 The Agency distinguishes operating revenue and expenses from nonoperating items in the preparation of its financial statements.
 Operating revenue and expenses generally result from the collection of tolls, fees, and fines on the corridors.
-The Agency's operating expenses include depreciation, materials, services, and other expenses related to the operation of the corridors.
+The Agency's operating expenses include depreciation, materials, services, and other expenses related to the operation of the corridors, in addition to costs associated with the Agency's ongoing obligations for environmental mitigation and certain costs related to construction administration.
 All revenue and expenses not meeting this definition are reported as nonoperating revenue and expenses.